andrewevans0102/rubber-duck-code-challenge/README.md

 ## Project Folders
 - `functions` contains the Firebase functions
 - `scripts` contains build scripts for development
+- `postman` contains a postman collection for running with `localhost` and `deployed` versions of the API

 ## Angular Folders
 - application is divided by functionality